16 and Pregnant: Impact

 In 2014, the National Bureau of Economic Research conducted and published a study suggesting a correlation between the premiere of the show in 2009 and a 5.7% of the total 17.6% decrease in teen births in the US in the 18 months following the premiere.
-It was unknown whether this was due to the premiere of 16 and Pregnant or the financial crisis of 2007–2008.
+It was unknown whether this was due to the premiere of 16 and Pregnant or the 2008 financial crisis.
 However, the study showed increased search activity about birth control and abortion and sparked relevant conversation via Twitter.
 The study looked at different factors to come up with their conclusion: exposure to the television show, increase in searches on birth control during times the show aired, in what region, and how popular the show was in those specific areas.
 The study concluded that there was indeed a correlation between viewership and the search of these topics, indicating the show did have an effect on the decline of teen pregnancy rates at the time.
 They estimate that 1/3 of the decrease in teen pregnancy rate was directly due to the show airing.
 There was also a decrease in rates of abortion, but the study did not research the subject enough to know if that was due to the show.

-In 2014, Brookings institute conducted and published a study suggesting a correlation between the premiere of the show in 2009 and a 5.7% decrease in teen births in the 18 months following the premiere.
+In 2014, the Brookings Institution conducted and published a study suggesting a correlation between the premiere of the show in 2009 and a 5.7% decrease in teen births in the 18 months following the premiere.
 At the time, it was unknown whether this was due to the premiere of 16 and Pregnant or other factors.